 3. Your Display Cable Is Connected To Your Motherboard Instead of Your Graphics Card

-The display cable carries display signals from your computer to your monitor.
+The display cable carries signals from your computer to your monitor.
 It’s supposed to be connected to your GPU on one end and your monitor on the other.

 Many CPUs (Central Processing Units) have an integrated graphics processing unit built into them.